DS-100/sp24-grad/gradproject.md

 {:.no_toc}
 Now, we aim to better understand the different chatbot models!
 Please complete both Task A and B. We have included example questions to consider, but you are expected to come up with your own questions to answer.

+For both task, you will be working with the data provided.
+But you are also expected to perform prediction on a hold out set.
+You can find the data in `arena-validation-set-prompt-only.jsonl.gz` in the same directory.
+The data contains fields `question_id`, `prompt`, `model_a`, and `model_b`.
+You are expected to predict the winner and the hardness score for task A and B respectively.
+You should submit your final prediction as a `csv` file with four columns `question_id`, `winner`, `hardness_score`.
+The `winner` column should be one of the four values: `model_a`, `model_b`, `tie`, or `tie (bothbad)`.
+The `hardness_score` should be an integer from 1 to 10.

 #### *Task A: Modeling the Winning Model*
 {:.no_toc}
 Given a prompt, can we predict which model's response will win the user vote?
 You can start by analyzing the length, textual features, and embeddings of the prompt.
 You should also explore the difference in output of the different models.
-For modeling, you can use logistic regression to perform binary classification (does OpenAI model win or lose) or multi-class classification (which exact model wins).
+For modeling, you can use logistic regression or other modeling techinque to perform classification to redict the winner for the hold out set given `prompt`, `model_a` and `model_b`.
 You should also evaluate the model using appropriate metrics.

 One hint would be to utilize topic modeling data by first clustering prompts given their embeddings, then for each cluster, train a model to predict the winner.
 Also, feel free to use the hardness score to help with the prediction.